CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/README.md

 ## Objective

-The goal is thus to make this "raw" set of data BIDS compliant, according to the [BEP001 proposal](https://github.com/bids-standard/bep001) that is currently being developed.
+The goal is thus to make this "raw" set of data BIDS compliant, according to the BIDS extension for qunatitative MRI, see the [qMRI BIDS specs](https://bids-specification.readthedocs.io/en/stable/appendices/qmri.html) and the [Karakuzu et al. (2022) reference paper](https://doi.org/10.1038/s41597-022-01571-4).
 This involves:

 - reorganizing the files into BIDS-defined folders, here `anat` and `fmap`
 - renaming the image+JSON files using BIDS nomenclature for multi-echo, multi-FA, image type, etc.